 Your aunt by marriage who’s worked 40 years in legal is in town for a conference and wants to check in on you.
 She thinks you’re still a senior in high school, but that’s besides the point.
-Take her to Rustic Canyon because she requires good food that also won’t surprise her.
-This upscale Santa Monica spot has a solid menu across the board and plenty of burrata to eat while your aunt stops talking to you for eight minutes because she’s clearly thinking about her work presentation.
+Take her to Rustic Canyon, because she requires good food that won’t surprise her too much.
+This upscale Santa Monica spot serves plenty of things you can focus on while she stops talking to you for eight minutes because she’s clearly thinking about her work presentation.

 People describe your commercial talent agent as “having been at it for quite awhile.”
 Gary might be pretty over it at this point, but it’s been a solid year of work for you, and it’s time to treat Gary to a thank you lunch.
 Viviane is the ground-floor restaurant of the Avalon Hotel in Beverly Hills, and while the food isn’t life-altering, the poolside setting will at least give you something to stare at.
 And you’ll need that as Gary grumbles unintelligibly under his breath the whole time.

 Bandera is one of the many restaurants owned by the very corporate but somehow very tolerable Hillstone group.
-The dimly-lit Brentwood spot is of the more upscale steakhouse variety, and that means steak and potatoes served in whatever way you please.
+The dimly-lit Brentwood spot is of the more upscale steakhouse variety, and that means big slabs of meat and potatoes served in whatever way you please.
 Not that you have to worry your financial consultant father-in-law won’t let his preference be known.

-The housewife lunch scene in Beverly Hills is frankly an attraction in and of itself.
+The housewife lunch scene in Beverly Hills is an attraction in and of itself.
 And The Farm is the best ticket in town.
-Nothing on the menu is going to blow you away, but the food is solid enough and cheaper than most things in the area.
-If that one friend you never see anymore because she fell off the grid after getting into a long-term relationship and doesn’t feel safe east of La Cienega keeps asking to go to lunch, choose The Farm and walk away happy.
+Nothing on the menu is going to blow you away, but the food is good enough and cheaper than most things in the area.
+If that one friend you never see anymore because she’s in a long-term relationship and doesn’t go east of La Cienega keeps asking to go to lunch, choose The Farm and walk away happy.

 Your older brother who’s married with two kids is in town and his only requirement is a restaurant with chicken fingers.
 They’re obviously staying in Santa Monica, so just make it easy and head to Barney’s Beanery on the Promenade.
 Everybody will find something they like on the massive menu, and once conversation moves solely to weather-related topics, Barney’s impressive beer stock will get you through the rest.